DORA vs ISO 37001

 What It Is

 Digital Operational Resilience Act (DORA), Regulation (EU) 2022/2554, is an EU regulation enhancing financial sector resilience against ICT disruptions like cyberattacks and third-party failures.
-Applicable from January 17, 2025, it covers 20 entity types and CTPPs, using a risk-based, proportional approach for proactive management.
+Applicable since January 17, 2025, it covers 20 entity types and CTPPs, using a risk-based, proportional approach for proactive management.

 Key Components